Nutil/DuckieTV/ESOF-docs/Software Tests.md

 ![HTTP Backend Override](http://i.imgur.com/277gDP3.png)

-### Observability
+## Observability

 Why do we have tests if you can not see and analyze the results?
 Well the observability is one of the key factors of unit testing.
-We can only know what went wrong if we can see the test results.
+We can only know what went wrong if you can see the test results.

 As said before DuckieTV use [Karma](http://karma-runner.github.io/0.13/index.html) and [Protractor](https://angular.github.io/protractor/#/) for unit testing and [Travis CI] (https://travis-ci.org/SchizoDuckie/DuckieTV) for integration tests.